Tackling Projects in a Product Operating Model World

 One of the behaviors I’ve seen repeatedly in organizations following a Product Operating Model is that while each Product operates in an iterative agile fashion, the integration across them looks more akin to the traditional big batch waterfall.

-I’ve seen people interpret the Product Operating Model as a divide-and-conquer mechanism, which can work when focusing on individual Product Goals but can lead to disaster when tackling integrative work.
+I’ve seen people interpret the Product Operating Model as a divide-and-conquer model.
+That can work when focusing on individual Product Goals, but it can lead to trouble when tackling integrative work.

 There are several approaches to tackling these cross-product initiatives/projects in a Product Operating Model world, which I will explore in a future article.